 It should be noted that she also made that tweet on Black Ribbon Day, which is supposed to actually, in part, honour victims of Nazism!
 It would be hard to make this up.

 But as journalist Sheldon Kirshner has pointed out in a piece by the same name, it appears that "Chrystia Freeland Can Rest Easy Now" as the whole affair seems to have blown over.
-As Kirshner and others have written her attempts to claim it was all a Russian misinformation campaign and "fake news" as well as the truth about her grandfather's past have simply been largely ignored.
+As Kirshner and others have written her attempts to claim it was all a Russian misinformation campaign and "fake news" have been largely accepted while the truth about her grandfather's past has been largely ignored.

 In fact, disgracefully, many have attempted to try to justify Chomiak's collaboration with claims that it should be "put in context" or ugly variations of the Nuremberg defense that somehow he had "no choice".

 Much to its discredit, the CBC did not carry a single story on Chomiak.
 The majority of Canadian newspaper columnists who dealt with the Freeland affair dismissed it as a non-event or downplayed Chomiak’s position as a Nazi stooge.But, as we shall see, this kind of grotesque apologist nonsense for Nazi collaborators is nothing new nor is attempting to claim it is all being made up by a foreign power.

 Michael Harris, in I Politics, wrote, “Russia is working to destabilize democracies.
 Canada is now in (its) crosshairs.”